 - After that, the deck will be shuffled.

-- Grade 3 Cards = Keep x1 card to ensure a Grade 3 ride, or just rely on luck.
+- Grade 3 Cards = Keep x1 card to ensure a Grade 3 ride (usually keep your main Vanguard).

-- Sentinel Cards = Keep at least x1 card.
+- Sentinel Cards (PG) = Keep at least x1 card.

 How To Check The Playing Field?- This is one of the overlooked features while battling (and also a very useful tip), one reason why some players are accidentally making mistakes (like spending Counter Blasts to stand a rear guard but in the end it's Power is not enough to land a hit to the enemy Vanguard).